sirech/emacs/README.markdown

 * (e)shell-utils.el: Settings to use shells inside emacs.
 Not very much used as I've been using the shell directly.

-* ac-config.el: Settings for the auto complete mode, which is very useful for most programming modes.
+### Configuration for specific packages

+* desktop-config.el: Automatically save/restore the session when
+  restarting emacs.

 * flymake-config.el: Helpers and settings to use flymake for syntax error highlighting.

+* git-config.el: Git related configuration.

+* ibuffer-config.el: Customize the ibuffer window.

+* mode-line-config.el: Customize the status bar.

 * w3m-config: Configuration to use the _w3m_ browser inside emacs.

-Files that are pending submission to ELPA are bundled with the starter kit under the directory elpa-to-submit/.
-The understanding is that these are bundled just because nobody's gotten around to turning them into packages, and the bundling of them is temporary.
-For these libraries, autoloads will be generated and kept in the loaddefs.el file.
-This allows them to be loaded on demand rather than at startup.

 ## User/Machine/OS Specific settings